FarronF/limerick-council-meetings/meetings/2017/12/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th November 2017.md

 18 Sycamore Avenue, Rathbane, Limerick and to bring a Section 183 Notice to Full Council in this

 regard, for approval.
-The report, as circulated, was noted by Members.--- 2
+The report, as circulated, was noted by Members.
+---
+2

 **3.**